 While you wait for the water, heat a frying pan on medium/medium-high and sear all sides of the pork belly.

-Once sealed, transfer the pork block to a chopping board and leave it to cool for a few minutes.
+Once seared, transfer the pork block to a chopping board and leave it to cool for a few minutes.
 Once cool enough to touch, cut it into chunks.

 Add it to the pot of water and simmer for 10 minutes.

-The purpose here is to remove the excess fat so that we can make the meat extra tender.
+The purpose is to remove the excess fat to make the meat extra tender.
 Pork belly has a lot of fat, but the best part of kakuni is to enjoy the melted fat.
 By pre-boiling the meat, you can remove the excess fat and only enjoy the tasty parts.

 Place a sieve or colander in the sink and pour in the contents of the pot to drain the water.
 Rinse the pork with fresh water to clean it.

-Rinse out the pot and fill it with fresh water (enough to cover the pork) and bring it back to a boil.
-While you wait, cut a green onion into thirds and slice some fresh ginger.
-(Save some of the white part of the green onion for later.)
+Rinse out the pot fill it with fresh water (enough to cover the pork), and bring it back to a boil.
+While you wait, cut a leek into thirds and slice some fresh ginger.
+(Save some of the white part of the leek for later.)

-Once the water starts to boil, add the pork, green onion and ginger, and lower the heat to simmer.
+Once the water starts to boil, add the pork, leek, and ginger, and lower the heat to simmer.
 Simmer for 1 hour and top up the water if necessary to ensure the pork is always submerged.
 After one hour, turn off the heat.

-One of the reasons why the meat might become tough is because the surface of the pork dries out during the simmering process.
+One of the reasons the meat might become tough is because the surface of the pork dries out during the simmering process.
 Exposing any part of the pork to the air can cause it to harden or dry out.
-Make sure it's always submerged in the liquid and add more water if necessary.
+Ensure it’s always submerged in the liquid, and add more water if necessary.

 Measure out the appropriate amount of cooking liquid from the pot.
 This is a light pork stock that is used to add depth to the marinade.